ultralytics/ultralytics/docs/sdk.md

-## Using YOLO models
-This is the simplest way of simply using yolo models in a python environment.
+This is the simplest way of simply using YOLOv8 models in a python environment.
 It can be imported from the `ultralytics` module.

 !!! example "Train"

     === "From pretrained(recommanded)"
         ```python
         from ultralytics import YOLO